TateWalker/TateWalker.github.io/_posts/2019-05-22-passwords.md

 ## Still Too Complicated?

 You should use a password manager.
-Password managers will store (and hopefully encrypt) all your passwords, and autofill these for you provided you enter your "master password".
+Password managers will store (and hopefully encrypt) all your passwords and autofill them for you, provided you enter your "master password".

 We recommend [LastPass](https://www.lastpass.com/business-password-manager) because they have plugins for all the top browsers, as well as mobile apps for iPhone and Android.
 They are free (for personal use, not business use), secure, and easy to use.